darkhelmet/verboselogging/posts/einstein-home-statistics-in-wordpress-sidebar.md

 - wordpress
 ---
-If, like me, you participate in some sort of grid computing project, it’s interesting to see your progress.
+If, like me, you participate in some sort of grid computing project, it's interesting to see your progress.
 I take part in Einstein@Home, and I wanted to display my stats in my sidebar (on my [other](http://www.darkhelmetlive.com) blog).
 I’ll give you two ways to accomplish this.
 First way is the quick way, which involves including